 We would be happy to review your resume and discuss the track options with you.
 In general, those who have had prior coursework in finance or accounting apply for the Health Administrators track.
 Those who have not had prior coursework in finance or management, apply for the Health Professionals track.

-Academic charges for the current academic cycle can be found at https://education.musc.edu/students/enrollment/bulletin/tuition-and-fees.
+Academic charges for the current academic cycle can be found in the MUSC Bulletin.
 Tuition and fees do not include travel expenses to Charleston for the on-campus sessions or books.